Disclaimer: I don't own the show or the song lyrics at the end. Song is 'Hallelujah'

 "Sam?"
 Dean asked hoarsely.

 "I'll check him, don't move."
-Bobby ordered again before moving out of his sight and to his left.
+Bobby ordered again before moving out of his sight and to the left.

 Dean ignored the demand, and turned his head to the side, almost puking when the word titled violently.

 Sam lay beside him, mere inches away.
-Long hair fell over his eyes, face turned towards Dean.
-He could see tears tracks on the younger mans face.
+Long hair covered his eyes, face turned towards Dean.
+He could see tears tracks on the kids face.
 God, Sam…

 His brother was unconscious, one hand limply holding his own.
 Thick trails of blood oozed from Sam's ears, nose and mouth.
 "Sammy."
 He said weakly.
 God, what had his fool of a brother done?
 Dean ignored the exasperated look Bobby shot him, and continued to stare at his little brother.